BenTaylorPublic/screeps/README.md

         bool if the array can have extra on the end (eg "derp" or "derp-uniqueNumber") Optional room name string, if it should be a limited to a specific room Returns an array (and another version of it returns a Flag | null

-Observers
-    Rework system:
-        Allow more than one obs
-        Somehow stop overlaps

 Writing on a room sign via a flag